NOS4A5I/simple-FPGA-modules/README.md

 ---
 All modules are described in their respective files/folders.
 If a testbench is supplied in a module's source code file, there may be an appropriate sim_src directory containing wave configuration and any other things that might be helpful.

-- XIYO: contains PISO modules for parallel data serialization and a SIPO module for parallelizing serial input
+- XIYO: PISO modules for parallel data serialization and a SIPO module for parallelizing serial input
+- B8_B10: A custom 8b/10b encoder made from smaller 3b/4b and 5b/6b encoders.
+(I think it works...)

 # License
 ---